git-moss/DrivenByMoss-Documentation/KnownIssues.md

 * **Crossfader**: On devices which support a crossfader it controls the 1st track FX parameter on the master track.
 * **Layouts**: Switching to Arrange, Mix or Edit layout setting loads Screenset #01, #02 and #03 in Reaper.
 * **Toggle Automation Editor Pane**: Maps to 'Envelope: Toggle show all active envelopes for all tracks' in Reaper.
+* **Sequencer**: If a note is not perfectly on the grid it is still drawn on the nearest pad(s) but to be deleted it needs to be exactly on the grid.
+Therefore, hit Quantise after recording and then you can delete the note(s).

 ### Further issues

 * If you use Melda plugins, turn off GPU acceleration in the Melda plugin settings.
 Otherwise Reaper will crash.
+* On Linux (Ubuntu) some Undo calls can freeze Reaper.
+E.g. I could reproduce that by simply creating a loop range and pressing Undo on the Launchpad.
+It does not happen if executed from inside Reaper.
+I tried to switch to calling the Undo-action instead of the API Undo-function but it has the same result.
+Since it hangs in the method call this looks like a Reaper bug to me.

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak